Bylaws

 • Section 1.
 Duties

 A. The President shall be responsible for conducting all Senate meetings and shall represent and serve as liaison of the Senate on University-wide committees as requested by the University administration until the committee is terminated.
 The President may appoint current Senate members as their representative to serve on any committee or task force with the approval of the Executive Committee.
-The President shall select a current Senator to chair the following Senate committees: Activities, Communication, Membership, Welfare, and Scholarship, as well as any ad-hoc Senate committees or task forces.
+The President shall select a current Senator to chair the following Senate committees: Activities, Advancement, Communication, Inclusive Excellence, Membership, and Welfare, as well as any ad-hoc Senate committees or task forces.
 The President’s selections shall be presented to the Executive Committee for confirmation.
 If a committee chair is unable to fulfill his/her responsibilities, the President shall select a replacement and request confirmation from the Executive Committee.

 B. The Vice President shall serve as the President Elect and assist the President.
 The Vice-President shall perform the duties of the President in their absence.